 A mid-century modern round house.

 Originally designed in the 1960s by architect Fred Fox, Oculus House was respectfully renovated by Tzannes Associates, with Arent & Pyke completing the interiors and William Danger the landscaping.
-The architecture firm carefully preserved the character of the house while modernizing its living spaces.
+The architecture firm carefully preserved the character of the house design while modernizing its living spaces.
 Located in the Sydney, Australia, the dwelling has a semicircular shape surrounded by a lush garden.
 While the footprint has remained largely the same, the architects extended the living room with a new terrace.
 A partially domed room boasts a circular skylight, but the house doesn’t actually need more natural light.
 Expansive glazing floods the living spaces with sunshine while connecting the rooms to the verdant surroundings.
 Outside, the swimming pool resembles a natural pond thanks to its organic rounded shape and grass that reaches up to its border.

 An environmentally friendly design.